cen1/StormLib/README.md

 5. The result libraries are in `.\bin\Win32` and `.\bin\x64`

 ### Windows (any Visual Studio version with CMake)
+You can open the appropriate Visual Studio cmd prompt or launch regular cmd and load the necessary environment as specified below.
+Change your VS version as needed.

 amd64
 ```
 "C:/Program Files/Microsoft Visual Studio/2022/Community/VC/Auxiliary/Build/vcvarsall.bat" x64